compute-io/erfinv/README.md

 var erfinv = require( 'compute-erfinv' );
 ```

-The method accepts a single argument: either a single `numeric` value or an `array` of numeric values, which may include `NaN`, `+infinity`, and `-infinity`.
+The method accepts a single argument: either a single `numeric` value or an `array` of numeric values.
+A value must reside on the interval `[-1,1]`.
 For an input `array`, the inverse error function is evaluated for each value.

 ``` javascript
 erfinv( 0.5 );